-A delicious low-carb starter of avocado boats stuffed with spicy grilled Cajun shrimp or prawns, served with a dollop of avocado cream.
+A delicious low-carb starter of shrimp stuffed avocados with spicy grilled Cajun shrimp or prawns, served with a dollop of avocado cream.
 A quick and easy Keto garlic shrimp and avocado appetizer!

-Keto Cajun Shrimp Stuffed Avocados!
-They're easy enough for a casual happy hour snack but elegant enough for a dinner party starter!
-With no one to invite over for dinner during this pandemic, I made these stuffed avocados with local prawns for the two of us.
+Versatile!
+Keto Cajun Shrimp Stuffed Avocados: hey're easy enough for a casual happy hour snack but elegant enough for a dinner party starter!

-Spicy Cajun-flavoured prawns (or large shrimp) beautifully contrast with buttery avocado flesh in this simple starter.
-Adding a dollop of avocado cream, a few sliced cherry tomatoes and cilantro leaves adds another layer of flavour and a pop of colour.
+Favorite Cajun flavors: Spicy Cajun-flavoured prawns (or large shrimp) beautifully contrast with buttery avocado flesh in this simple starter.
+Adding a dollop of avocado cream, a few sliced cherry tomatoes and cilantro leaves adds another layer of flavor and a pop of color.

-cherry tomatoes: these add lots of flavour and a bright pop of colour
+- cherry tomatoes: these add lots of flavor and a bright pop of color

 Here's a brief overview of what you'll do.
 Complete instructions are in the recipe card below.

 Start by seasoning the shrimp or prawns.
 Pat them dry so the Cajun seasoning will adhere to them, then toss them with the spices and lime zest.

 Next, scoop out a little avocado flesh from each half to make the natural cavity large enough to hold three or four prawns.